eard3n1/markov_text/README.md

         python infer.py
         ```

-    - This outputs a cosine similarity score (0–1) between input.txt and generated.txt.
+    - This outputs a cosine similarity score (0–1) between input.txt and generated.txt

 ## Tips
-- Smaller n-grams (2–3) produce more creative, less coherent text.
+- Smaller n-grams (2–3) produce more creative, less coherent text
-- Larger n-grams (4–5) produce more coherent text, closer to the original style.
+- Larger n-grams (4–5) produce more coherent text, closer to the original style
-- You can replace input.txt with any text to experiment.
+- You can replace input.txt with any text to experiment

 ## License
 MIT License